Fall is finally upon us!

-Fall is my favorite time of year and of course, Halloween/Samhain is my favorite holiday (my birthday is also in October…yay)!
+Fall is my favorite time of year and of course, Halloween/Samhain is my favorite holiday (my birthday is also in October…yay) so I am really excited to share these ideas with you!

 Childhood Fall Traditions

 I have fond memories as a child in the backyard of the house I grew up in.
-We had two huge maple trees and a chestnut tree.
+We had huge maple and chestnut trees in the backyard.
 The chestnuts would fall off the trees and litter the ground with sharp, spiky burs.
 We would have to wear gloves to pick them up or sometimes we would use a shovel.
 It was quite the family ordeal.
 My grandparents lived beside us and they would come out and help too.
 We would dig the chestnut out of its spiky casing and collect them in a bucket.

 Once we had all the sharp burs picked up from the chestnut tree we would rake up the leaves from all three trees into huge piles that my brother and I would jump into.